 Gordon Huether was selected to design and fabricate a public art installation for the Wards Corner neighborhood.
 The sculpture, Wards Corner Gateway, was installed on the median on Granby St.

 The City of Norfolk’s Public Art Program worked with Gordon Huether to develop a concept that embraces local identity, fosters a strong sense of place and creates a significant gateway for the City of Norfolk.
 The installation enables all viewers, whether local or visiting, an opportunity to pause and reflect about the continued positive and exciting changes taking place in the neighborhood.

-The installation and its upward orientation references this neighborhood’s future: its continued upward growth and development in cultural, economic and community matters.
+The installation and its upward orientation reference the neighborhood’s future: its continued upward growth and development in cultural, economic and community matters.